 Organically Raised Sheep

-Processing wool into finished socks is a long detailed process, and we are involved in each step.
-We source our Organic Merino Wool through a special top-maker (sheared wool that has been washed and combed) because our work with them helped to perfect the first certified eco-friendly washable wool (anti-felt) for our socks.
-The process is now certified by GOTS (Global Organic Textile Standard), and our months of trial have paid off: Batch after batch of high quality, thick and soft Maggie’s hikers, Snuggles and comfy Wool Crews all wash and dry great.
-Just wash your wool socks inside out, and we guarantee they will stay soft and stretchy for years.
+Processing wool into finished socks is a long-detailed process.
+We source our Organic Merino Wool tops through a special top-maker in Germany.
+Tops are the sheared wool from sheep after it has been washed and combed.
+Our organic wool is specially treated with one of only two certified eco-friendly washable wool treatments certified by GOTS (Global Organic Textile Standard).
+Natural wool contains small scales that need to be removed before the wool can hold up to machine washing and drying.
+Commercial wool is made washable by adding chlorine and chemical polymers.
+Our organic wool endures a much more gentle anti-felt process that take longer, but is chlorine-free.
+Batch after batch of high quality, thick and soft Maggie’s Hikers, Snuggles and comfy Wool Crews all wash and dry great.
+Just wash your wool socks inside out, and they will stay soft and stretchy for years.
 Working with suppliers to constantly improve quality without raising prices is what we call real fair trade.

 Maggie’s Organic Wool Tops are spun into our organic yarn for our wool socks at a 50-year old spinning plant in Poland.
 The process to make the wool tops into yarn involves opening the bales, carding the fiber (creating a thin web) to form a rope-like strand called a sliver, combing to remove short fibers and impurities, drawing the sliver out into a thinner strand, and finally spinning into the organic wool yarn.